MicrosoftDocs/data-api-builder-docs/data-api-builder/configuration-file-entity-graphql.md

 **Object type value**

 For even greater control over the GraphQL type, you can configure how the singular and plural name is represented independently.
-This is not required but can deliver a curated user experience.

-If `plural` is missing or omitted (like in the case of the scalar value) Data API builder tries to pluralize the name automatically, following the English rules for pluralization (for example: https://engdic.org/singular-and-plural-noun-rules-definitions-examples)
+If `plural` is missing or omitted (like scalar value) Data API builder tries to pluralize the name automatically, following the English rules for pluralization (for example: https://engdic.org/singular-and-plural-noun-rules-definitions-examples)

 ```json
 {